hackplace-org/hackplace.org/README.md

 bun run dev # Run the development server
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result; though, the website should automatically open on your browser once you run 'bun run dev'

 ## Learn More